Portraiture in ancient Egypt: Overview

 Idealism apparent in ancient Egyptian art in general and specifically in portraiture was employed by choice, not as a result of lack of proficiency or talent.
 This is evident in the detailed and realistic depiction of birds and animals.
 This choice was made for religious, political, magical, ethical and social reasons.
 What can be defined as a portrait outside of the western tradition?
 It is difficult to understand the ancient Egyptians' concept of portraiture, and therefore in approaching portraiture from ancient Egypt one must try to ignore the modern concept of what a portrait should be.
 "The Egyptians sought something very different in their representations of the human, and we should not judge them by our own standards".
 After understanding why "portraits" were made in ancient Egypt, one can debate whether they are real portraits especially when they are examined "through ancient eyes".

 There are three concepts one must bear in mind when looking at ancient Egyptian portraiture: "the person represented may have chosen the particular form, and for him or her, it was real"; "Egyptian may have seen his individuality expressed in terms of conformity to Ma'at"; and "the sense of identity in ancient Egypt was different from ours".

 A statue was believed to convey a person's true identity merely by bearing an inscription of its owner's name upon it.
 The identity of a person fully inhabited it regardless whether there was any physical or facial resemblance.
 Other factors contributing to the further clarification of the person's identity could include a certain facial expression, a physical action or pose, or presence of certain official regalia (for example, the scribal palette).
 As to the king's identity, it was determined through his various royal epithets as well as his different manifestations as a human, deity or animal, and as a sphinx.
-Sometimes certain physical features reoccur in statues and reliefs of the same person, but that doesn't mean that they are portraits but rather a manifestation is a single quality or aspect.
+Sometimes certain physical features reoccur in statues and reliefs of the same person, but that does not mean that they are portraits but rather a manifestation is a single quality or aspect.